 FUNDING AREAS: Education & Medicine, Arts & Music, Entrepreneurship & Mentorship, Miami community

-OVERVIEW: Bruce Berkowitz, his wife Tracey, and family, move their philanthropy through the Fairholme Foundation, a charity which funds select projects in the areas of arts, sciences, medicine, entrepreneurship, and education.
-The family's giving strongly emphasizes Miami and a big winner has been University of Miami.
-Another interest is the arts.
-One of the couple's kids is an art historian and collector of contemporary art.
+OVERVIEW: Bruce Berkowitz, his wife Tracey, and family conduct their philanthropy through the Fairholme Foundation, a charity which funds select projects in the fields of art, science, medicine, entrepreneurship, and education.
+The family's giving strongly prioritizes Miami, especially the University of Miami.

 BACKGROUND: Bruce Berkowitz attended University of Massachusetts Amherst, the first in his family to attend college, graduating in 1980 with an economics degree.
 Berkowitz was a senior vice president and portfolio manager at Lehman Brothers, and also served as managing director and senior portfolio manager at Smith Barney.
 Berkowitz founded Fairholme Capital Management in 1997 and founded The Fairholme Fund in 1999.

 EDUCATION & MEDICINE: The Fairholme Foundation aims to "inspire and empower humanity through funding select projects in the areas of arts, sciences, medicine, entrepreneurship, and education."
 In this grantmaking category, the foundation specifically focuses on helping "institutions circumvent longstanding roadblocks to educational success."
 Fairholme donated $20 million to finance the University of Miami's Student Activities Center, and also has made significant donations to the Miller School of Medicine, the Sylvester Comprehensive Cancer Center, and Nicklaus Children's Hospital.